FEMA provides $3.2M to cover quarantine hotel costs

 Grants

-Public Assistance provides grants to government organizations and certain private nonprofit organizations following a presidential disaster declaration to quickly respond to and recover from major disasters or emergencies.
+The Public Assistance program provides grants to government organizations and certain private nonprofit organizations following a presidential disaster declaration to quickly respond to and recover from major disasters or emergencies.

 "We remain committed to helping Americans in their time of need and will continue to work with our partners to stop the spread of this disease."